ChapaMchivi/weather-app/README.md

 ---

 ## 📜 Summary
-This project showcases a **real‑world workflow**: integrating a third‑party API, handling JSON data, and presenting it in a polished, user‑friendly interface.
-It’s designed to be **portfolio‑ready**, demonstrating both technical and design skills.
+This project showcases a **real‑world workflow**: integrating a third‑party API, handling JSON data, and presenting it in a polished, user‑friendly interface. (demonstrating both technical and design skills)

 ---